Columbia Day Program

 As groups are most effective when members share life experiences and challenges we have created two tracks: College/Young Adult and Adult.

 College/Young Adult Track

 Patients are usually between the ages of 18 and 30 and are struggling with college and/or the initiation of their careers, sometimes requiring a leave of absence.
 We prepare young adults to return to school or their job, focusing on promoting independence.
-When patients are ready to return to college, we work with college health services, deans, and administration to make the transition back to school as smooth as possible.
+When patients are ready to return to college, we will collaborate with school mental health services and related administration to help facilitate return to school.

 Patients are usually over the age of 30.
 Many have experienced setbacks after starting or ending a relationship, getting married or divorced, finishing school, taking on or leaving a job, having a child, or managing other difficult situations.
-All are seeking fulfillment both at work and at home.
-We help them to develop satisfying relationships and to restore their career goals.
+We help them to develop satisfying relationships and to restore their career and/or life goals.

 Having a family member struggle with a major mental health problem is almost always a time of crisis for families, and illness experienced by one person in the family affects all persons in the family.
 We include the family during intake and provide multifamily psycho-education groups where families learn together and support one another.
 Careful attention is devoted to issues of autonomy and privacy.
 We also offer family therapy and couples therapy.

 What is the process to apply for the Columbia Day Program?

 - Call 212-305-6001 or submit our online form (see above).

 - Free phone consultation with one of our intake specialists.
 During this call we will obtain brief background information, clinical history, and request any relevant medical records.